satbir544/Chat-System/README.md

 # Chat System
-- Server-Client app that allows multiple users to connect simultaneously and allow group chat.
+- server-Client app that allows multiple users to connect simultaneously and allow group chat

 ## Demo
 - 1. an IP address is entered in the server app